kranurag7/killercoda-scenarios/README.md

 # killercoda-scenarios
-Fun scenarios that you can try out right from your browser
+Interactive scenarios that you can try out right from your browser